Pistonight/mono-dev/website/src/standard_tools.md

 We always aim at supporting the latest version of Python.
 Hopefully there won't be Python 4.
 ```

-You can install Python from their website, from your distro's package
+You can install Python from [Python.org](https://www.python.org/downloads/), from your distro's package
 manager, or through a version manager.

 My projects do not use Python in production, so the dependencies are also